 As mentioned above, Jesus used what we often call The Lord’s Prayer to teach His disciples how to pray.
 However, we can learn much about prayer from His own example while He lived on earth.
+Jesus is the ultimate example of how to be more consistent in prayer.
 So, how did Jesus pray?

 - Jesus prayed alone.
 Mark 1:35 talks about how Jesus got up early and went to a desolate place to pray.
 There were many times He went off by himself for prayer throughout His ministry on earth.